 top of page

-Place Value Charts: Comparing/Ordering [TEKS Tools Grade 4]
+Place Value Chart: Comparing/Ordering [TEKS Tools Grade 4]

 This post specifically looks at how place value charts can be used to compare/order numbers and understand patterns in multiplication.
 Read more about TEKS Tools and their rationale here.